My YAGM doodle - a body of interconnected members. |

 (East Coker, II 86-87)

-Where, within Mexico City, will I be living?
+living?
 What will my host family be like?
 Will I have stable internet access?
 What will my job description be?
 Who will be my coworkers?
 Will I make friends?

 You get the idea.